19hours/sg-statutes/Acts/Road Traffic Act.md

 [21/2002]

-### Recognition of foreign driving licences and driving permits held by members of visiting forces
+### Recognition of foreign driving licences and driving permits

-38\.—(1) Subject to the provisions of this Act, it shall be lawful for a person resident outside Singapore who is temporarily in Singapore and who holds a valid foreign driving licence to drive in Singapore during a period of 12 months from the date of his last entry into Singapore a motor vehicle of the class or description which the foreign driving licence authorises him to drive, notwithstanding that he does not hold a driving licence granted under this Part.
+38\.—(1) Subject to the provisions of this Act, it shall be lawful for any of the following persons who holds a valid foreign driving licence to drive in Singapore, during the period specified in paragraph (a) or (b) (as the case may be), a motor vehicle of the class or description which the foreign driving licence authorises him to drive, notwithstanding that he does not hold a driving licence granted under this Part:

-[1/99]
+(a) in the case of a person who, on or after the date of commencement of section 4 of the Road Traffic (Amendment) Act 2010, becomes a citizen or permanent resident of Singapore, a period of 3 months commencing from the date on which he is issued with a certificate of citizenship pursuant to the Constitution of the Republic of Singapore or an entry permit pursuant to the Immigration Act (Cap.
+133) (as the case may be);

+(b) in the case of a person who —

+(i) is neither a citizen nor permanent resident of Singapore; and

+(ii) is resident outside Singapore but is temporarily in Singapore,

+a period of 12 months commencing from the date of his last entry into Singapore.

+[24/2010 wef 01/11/2010]

 (2) It shall be lawful for —